TaquitOops/botium-toys-internal-security-audit/README.md

-# botium-toys-internal-security-audit
+# Botium Toys – Internal Security Audit
 Internal IT security audit based on the NIST Cybersecurity Framework (NIST CSF) for a fictional company.

-# Botium Toys – Internal Security Audit

 ## Project Overview
 This project documents an internal IT security audit for Botium Toys, a fictional toy company.